I won’t lie – I’d be happy to live somewhere with no winter for the rest of my life.

 And Then It’s Spring by Julie Fogliano, illustrated by Erin E. Stead

 I LOVE this book about a little boy and his dog who, after a long snowy winter, look out at the brown everywhere in their yard and decide they’re going to plant a garden.
-Of course, gardening involves a LOT of waiting, but they are patient and eventually, finally, spring starts to appear.
+Of course, gardening involves a LOT of waiting, but they are patient and eventually, finally, the transformation begins and spring starts to appear.

 When Spring Comes by Kevin Henkes